 Committee on Shared Ministry

-During this time of pandemic when we aren’t meeting in person, the Committee on Shared Ministry continues to meet monthly.
+The Committee on Shared Ministry meets monthly.
 Our role, as described the UUFC By-laws, is to facilitate the healthy and effective functioning of the ministries of UUFC, including, but not limited to, that of the minister.
-This role includes dealing with any conflicts that could affect the effectiveness of our Fellowship’s ministry.
-Please feel free to call any of the members of the COSM with any questions, issues, or concerns that you may have: Megan Johnson, 343-6159 or 966-0519 (cell); Angela Risdon, 415-717-6002; Mike Cassetta, 892-0912 or 228-0466 (cell).
+This role includes dealing with any conflicts within the Fellowship that could affect the effectiveness of our ministry together.
+Please feel free to call any of the members of the COSM (Megan Johnson, Angela Risdon, Mike Cassetta) with any questions, issues, or concerns you may have.

 Dave joined UUFC in 2009 shortly after moving to Chico to teach Biology at Chico State.
 His two boys, Ben and Alex, attend the kid’s RE program and Dave sings in the choir.
 Go Tenors!
 He likes the Unitarian Church because of the openness to different ideas and beliefs.
 It didn’t take long for the church to feel like an extended family.
 Thank you UUFC!